raspberrypilearning/sensing-space/lesson-1/lesson.md

 ### Instructions
 1. Cut the water bottle in half, using a sharp knife.
 Ensure the inside is dry.
 ![Cut bottle](images/cut_bottle.jpg)
 1. Cut a hole in the top of the lid of the coffee can, large enough to accept the plastic bottle.
-(Note - this is not the current configuration of the Cupola)
+(Note: this is not the current configuration of the Cupola)
 ![Cut Can](images/cut_can.jpg)
 1. Push the plastic bottle through the hole in the lid.
 ![Push through](images/push_through.jpg)